ImadAlAz/odin-recipes/README.md

-The Odin Project first true project concerning HTML.
+The Odin Project first true project concerning Web development but only using HTML.

 https://www.theodinproject.com/lessons/foundations-recipes#setting-up-your-projects-github-repository